Weights for relative motives; relation with mixed complexes of sheaves: Applications to (co)homology of motives and other matters

-Besides, in contrast to the 'classical' case (when $S$ is a spectrum of a perfect field) there does not seem to exist a 'reasonable' (tensor) product for $\chows$.
+Besides, in contrast to the 'classical' case (where $S$ is the spectrum of a field) there does not seem to exist a 'reasonable' (tensor) product for $\chows$.
 Yet $\dmcs$ is a tensor triangulated category; hence one can use assertion 1 in order to define a ring structure on $K_0(\chows)$.

 \end{rema}